What is Cholinergic Urticaria (Physical Heat Hives)? An Overview & Definition:

 - “Cholinergic” which means “related to acetylcholine.”
-Acetylcholine is a chemical used in the parasympathic nervous system.
+Acetylcholine is a chemical used in the parasympathetic nervous system.
 It acts as a neurotransmitter.
-Acetylecholine seems to be involved in cholinergic urticaria reactions.
+Acetylcholine seems to be involved in cholinergic urticaria reactions.
 It appears that when acetylcholine is released at the nerve endings in the skin, this can initiate a hives response.

 - “Urticaria” originates from the Latin word urtica, which means stinging nettle.
 A stinging nettle is the name of a plant that has small hair-like needles that sting if touched by humans.
 In urticaria, histamine is released which produces a very prickly and itchy feeling in the skin.

 Cholinergic Urticaria is often referred to as “heat hives” or “heat urticaria.”
 Individuals often feel a burning, itchy and prickly feeling during an attack, which subsides once the individual is able to cool down or reduce body temperature.

 This condition is not to be confused with similar conditions such as Miliaria Rubra (Prickly Heat), or Exercised Induced Anaphylaxis (swelling reaction in a response to exercise).
 Individuals with Miliaria Rubra feel similar symptoms, however, this condition is caused by bacterial infection/occlusion of sweat glands.